 Since 1 January 2009, the applicable law has been the version dating from 5 October 2009, which is based on the amending ordinance of 2 December 2008.
 The main changes compared to the previous version (Heating Cost Ordinance 1989) concerned the provisions under Section 7 (Cost Allocation for the Supply of Heat) and Section 9 (Cost Allocation for the Supply of Heat and Hot Water in Combined Systems).
 An exemption from the obligation to carry out metering also acts as an incentive to attain the passive house standard in the construction of new buildings or the refurbishment of multiple-family dwellings.

-The adoption of the 2012/27/EU of the European Parliament and of the Council of 25 October 2012 has established a metering and cost allocation system at European level as well.
+The 2012/27/EU of the European Parliament and of the Council, adopted on 25 October 2012, and its revised version of 11 December 2018 have established a metering and cost allocation system at European level as well.
 From the perspective of the German Federal Government, this has not resulted in the need for additional legislation in relation to the Heating Cost Ordinance.

 The Federal Government has gone beyond the requirements of the Directive in commissioning a study into the contribution made to further energy saving by regular information provided during the year on consumption and billing in the areas of cooling, heating and hot water.
 In this regard, it should be noted that the provision regarding cost efficiency generally applies in the case of the Energy Conservation Act.
 This means that the costs incurred by citizens due to the implementation of regulatory requirements must, as a minimum, be neutralised by the resulting savings in energy costs.
 The study has shown that the provision of information on cooling, heating and hot water use during the year, together with the billing hereof, is - in every respect - not cost efficient at present (Oschatz study, 2014).